 The lossless-only codec of the Technical University of Berlin (TUB), which offered the highest compression among all submissions, was chosen as reference model [5].
-In July 2003, the codec attained working draft status [6].
-Below, we describe the basics of this codec, give some compression results, point out applications and outline the standardization process.
+In July 2003, the codec attained working draft status.
+In October 2003, an alternative entropy coding scheme, proposed by RealNetworks, was added to enable even better compression [6].

+Below, we describe the basics of MPEG-4 Audio Lossless Coding [7], give some compression results, point out applications and outline the standardization process.

-2. THE MPEG-4 LOSSLESS AUDIO CODEC
+2. MPEG-4 AUDIO LOSSLESS CODING